I’ve said it before & I’ll say it again: if you want to be a writer, you have to write.

 Kris: YES!!!
 That’s a great piece of advice.
 I like to set a timer to a short amount of time or give myself a super easy goal to start.
 Once you get going, it’s a lot easier to keep on.

 Thanks so much, Olivia!
-I hope you get your new practice space set up soon, because I’m missing your scopes, & I want to see the new digs!
+I hope you get your new practice space set up soon, because I’m missing your videos, & I want to see the new digs!

 If you want to check out RandomOlive’s awesome brush-lettering practice guide, you should!
 It’s a great way to get that brush-lettering practice in if you’re interested in learning how to make beautiful letters.